elenabarashkova/PointingPoker/server/README.md

 ##### Expected data

-{ roomId: string, issueId : string }
+{ roomId: string, issueId : string, vote: string }

 ##### On user side you should add a callback as the last argument of the emit(), and this callback will be called once the server side acknowledges the event: